• Skip to primary navigation

 • ⅓ cup ground flaxseeds

-• 1 cup unsweetened almond milk (or cashew milk)
+• 1 cup almond milk plain unsweetened

-• 1 ½ cups blueberries, warmed with juices for topping
+• 1 ½ cups blueberries warmed with juices for topping

 Instructions